khawkins98/vf-child-playground/README.md

 ### Install additional patterns

-You can install patterns from vf-core or from other Visual Framework-compliant themes.
+You can install patterns from vf-core or from other Visual Framework-compliant pattern libraries.

 To add additional Visual Framework core patterns, find one you like and use npm;
 for example, the `vf-heading` pattern: